Office of STEM Initiatives

 STEM Faculty Travel Award

-The Office of STEM Initiatives offers a limited number of faculty travel awards up to $500.00 to enable faculty members to attend STEM-related professional meetings/conferences/workshops.
+The STEM Initiatives offers a limited number of faculty travel awards up to $500.00 to enable faculty members to attend STEM-related professional meetings/conferences/workshops.
 Travel awards will be provided on an as needed basis, pending availability of resources and are available for tenure track faculty in one of the eligible programs of study (Biology, Chemistry, Computer Science, Engineering, Geology, Mathematics, and Physics).
 Please see the following form to apply:

 STEM Faculty Travel Award Application